Getting to know Portsmouth

 Looking to meet those with similar interests and beliefs?
 With our student groups, there’s sure to be something for everyone!
-We have interests, cultural & religious groups that will be the perfect place for you to build your own community in Portsmouth!
+We have interests, cultural and religious groups that will be the perfect place for you to build your own community in Portsmouth!

-At the Union, we understand that some policies & procedures can be confusing and contain some complex language.
+At the Union, we understand that some policies and procedures can be confusing and contain some complex language.
 We also know, now more than ever, that circumstances can change, and that shouldn’t get in the way of your education.

 Our Advice service is on hand to make sure you know where you stand and what options you have.